‘Halt! Who comes there?’

 You could also take an iconic London black cab to the Tower.
 If you’d like a more memorable way to arrive at the Tower of London, you can take a River Bus on the River Thames from central London to the nearby pier.

 This tour involves a lot of walking and standing on cobblestones and uneven pathways.
-You will need to be able to stand and walk for two hours, and flat shoes are recommended.
+You will need to be able to stand and walk for two hours, and flat shoes will be more comfortable.
 There was only one opportunity to sit down for about 10 minutes in the chapel, and you must remain standing during the ceremony.

 To make the most of your time, combine your visit to the Tower of London with other London attractions in the local area, such as Tower Bridge, HMS Belfast, and the Golden Hinde.